-Soon after being founded in 2003, the HEAL’s mission was established and recognize that many local organizations are doing important work yet are unable to expand their impact and often struggle to remain operating due to a severe lack of human, financial, and technical resources.
+The HEAL’s mission is to develop and connect highly-skilled researchers to create, disseminate, and mobilize knowledge for making healthy, thriving communities.
+A fundamental part of this mission is community engagement.
+Dr. Gilliland and the HEAL team recognize that many community organizations are doing incredibly important work yet are unable to expand their impact and often struggle to remain operating due to a severe lack of human, financial, and technical resources.
 To address these challenges, the HEAL has transformed the traditional university research and training model by:

 - building authentic community-university partnerships;

 - involving staff and students in impactful projects with community partners as meaningful opportunities to develop skills and knowledge; and

 - offering community partners HEAL expertise and labour to help meet their evolving needs, build capacity, and broaden impact

 Professor Gilliland is an early innovator and an internationally-respected leader in the increasingly popular educational approaches of community-engaged learning.
 The HEAL refers to this approach as Community Geography, which Gilliland defines as “research and knowledge mobilization activities involving collaboration and participation of those of an area affected by an issue for purposes of education and action toward affecting positive (social, economic, or environmental) change”.
 The HEAL team has applied this approach to tackle some of the most critical issues in the world today, such as childhood obesity, climate change, food security, and social inequity.